 - Season both sides of ribs with rib rub.

 - Place ribs in large slow cooker, wrapping them around the outside on their sides so they are standing up.
+Pour water and liquid smoke into the bottom of the slow cooker.

 - Cover slow cooker and cook on low 8 hours or until fork tender.